Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 Figure \ref{fig:RulesCycles_Type1Gaps} depicts four cases illustrating how to associate a cycle on a weave line for a region on a Type 1 column.
 The case of arbitrary strands can be readily imagined by examining these few cases.

 Proposition \ref{all cycles are Y-cycles} showed that it is possible, up to possibly performing a weave equivalence, to represent the naive absolute cycles with $\sf Y$-cycles.
-Nevertheless, these are typically immersed, e.g.~ see both $\wt\gamma_1$ and $\wt\gamma_2$ in Figure \ref{fig:Example_m52_Cycles2}.
-It is not possible, in general, to find embedded $\sf Y$-cycles representing these homology classes.
+Nevertheless, these are typically immersed: it is not always possible, in general, to find embedded $\sf Y$-cycles representing these homology classes.
 Now, the following result, which we refer to as the $\sf Y$-representability Lemma, shows that it {\it is} possible to represent the boundary cycle $\dd R$ by a $\sf Y$-tree if the region $R$ is sugar-free.